Senior MPs pile pressure on Braverman to outline plan to fix migrant crisis

 They also express their “deep concerns” over the “dire” conditions at the Manston asylum processing centre in Kent, asking what will be done to address the current situation and avoid overcrowding in future.

+“That’s not unusual, this is a highly litigious area of policy, but of course as the minister responsible I want to ensure that everything that we do is conducted appropriately and within the law.

+“So in the week that I’ve been in post I have tried to work night and day to ensure that the Manston site is not just legally compliant but is a humane and compassionate place where we welcome those migrants, treat them appropriately and then they leave quickly to alternative accommodation.”

-The letter states that reports in recent days suggest conditions have “substantially deteriorated” at Manston, and that “unacceptably long stays have increased, including for families and unaccompanied children”.
+The letter from the committee chiefs states that reports in recent days suggest conditions have “substantially deteriorated” at Manston, and that “unacceptably long stays have increased, including for families and unaccompanied children”.

 On Wednesday afternoon, a young girl threw a bottle containing a letter over the perimeter fence to a PA news agency photographer, claiming there were pregnant women and sick detainees at the facility.

-The note, written in broken English and addressed to “journalists, organisations, everyone” appeared to suggest 50 families had been held at Manston for more than 30 days.
+The note, written in broken English and addressed to “journalists, organisations, everyone” appeared to suggest 50 families had been held there for more than 30 days.

+Asylum seekers were also reportedly left at London’s Victoria station without accommodation after being taken out of the processing centre.

+The group of 11 men were driven to the capital from Kent on Tuesday as part of a larger group, according to the Guardian.

 They also say they are keen to understand how the department will cut the number of small boat arrivals, and reduce “as a matter of urgency” the backlog in cases currently within the asylum system.